By Erika Janik

 Oneida County: A giant concrete penny stamped with the year 1953 stands near a retirement home in Woodruff, commemorating famed North Woods doctor Kate Newcomb's "Million Penny Parade."
 The penny, the "world's largest," recalls Newcomb's drive to collect a million pennies from local schoolchildren to build a hospital.

 Grant County: On April 6, 1971, Stephan Bahl was driving home his new fiberglass mouse when he heard on the radio that Russian composer Igor Stravinsky had died.
 Inspired, Bahl named his mouse Igor.
-The 12-foot-tall Igor has been nibbling a slice of cheese near the parking lot of a Fennimore cheese factory and retail store ever since.
-Carr Valley Cheese: 608-822-6416.
+The 12-foot-tall Igor has been nibbling a slice of cheese near the parking lot of Carr Valley Cheese in Fennimore ever since.